 Besides our work on our projects we research on various topics that interest us.
 Sometimes, this is project related, but it is often independent from, bigger than an ongoing project.
 We try to keep developing ourselves on these important themes and every now and then, we get to write about are findings.

 As you can read on the homepage of our website, this is the key point in our approach to architecture.
 The word user has (unfortunately) become a buzzword the last few years, but we are talking about more.
-It is about the experience of the user.
+It is about the experience of space and the build environment.

 In our view, the experience of two types of users are important.
 First, the direct user, who uses the design in its function.
 For example, the visitors of a theatre, or those who park their bicycle in a bicycle parking.
 In addition, there is the indirect user, who does not use the design direct in its function, but experiences the influence of the design.
 For example, neighbours or passers.
 We see both of these, equally important groups, as the user of the design.
 We have a close contact with the user, finding their wishes regarding the experience of the task to be designed by us.
 They are our focus.